zmirch/PositionalCache/readme.txt

-Positional Cache: a library that provides different methods for entity caching in 2D space.
+Positional Cache: a framework that provides different methods for spatial indexing entities in 2D space.
 Bachelor's Project for CS degree.